A completed Bachelor's degree in Economics or a closely-related discipline from a research university.

 How do policy makers make decisions that affect economic, societal and personal welfare?
 How is welfare defined and measured?
 And how can we design more effective policies?
-This specialisation in Economy and Policy covers not only econometric questions, but also psychological, cultural, legal and philosophical ones.
+This specialisation in Economics, Behaviour and Policy covers not only econometric questions, but also psychological, cultural, legal and philosophical ones.
 By improving your insight into complex issues, it will prepare you for designing successful strategies in your future career as a policy maker or consultant .

 Our graduates are experts in economic policies who work for government and semi-government organisations, and also as consultants in business and industry.
 You can do the same.
 By examining real-world scenarios, you’ll acquire the analytical skills you need to take research results and apply them to a wide variety of problems.